alicebob/siren/README.md

 Version 1.0 was with Elm 0.18.
 Version 2.0 was with Purescript.
-Version 3.0 is plain Javascript.
+Version 3.0 was plain Javascript.
+Version 4.0 is svelte and esBuild.

 ## Build